Introduction and scope

 Security incidents

-LeadTale will notify Customer without undue delay, and in any event within 72 hours of confirming a Personal Data Breach affecting Customer Personal Data.
+LeadTale will notify Customer without undue delay and, in any event, within 72 hours after becoming aware of a Personal Data Breach affecting Customer Personal Data.
 Notification will include, to the extent then known, a description of the nature of the incident, the categories and approximate number of Data Subjects and records affected, the likely consequences, and the measures taken or proposed to address the incident.
 LeadTale will cooperate with Customer in investigating, mitigating, and remedying the incident.
 Notifications do not constitute acknowledgment of fault or liability.

 Data protection impact assessments